Does Your Plan Room Have A Missing Piece?

 We have all seen images of the plan rooms depicted above.
 Heck, it might be as easy as a walk down a hall to see your own similar looking plan room.
 It has an organization that you and your team are comfortable with.
 It is a 5000-piece puzzle just waiting to be tackled.
 You know what each tag, color, and bin means to help piece the puzzle together.
 There is a sense of nostalgia as you smell the aging, brittle paper, the bright blue painted with age to a steely gray, the white lines blurring a bit.
 You remember back to when this was a fresh new set of blueprints delivered in a tightly bound roll as part of a remodel 20 years ago.
 The brown, faded coffee rings tell the story of remodels past when these plans were referenced during an electrical upgrade project.
 And yes, maybe there is a jumble of drawings pulled out hastily during a recent emergency and left stacked on the table.
 But someday, you will have an intern or find the time yourself to put these valuable documents away.
 These intricate puzzle pieces that together show the history of these buildings.

 This plan room, while not modern or entirely organized to the outside eye, is familiar; safe almost.
 In a job with a near daily unknown of what might happen, this room is a refuge of answers.
 While it might take some digging to find what you need at times, this is what you know.
 It seems less daunting of a task to keep this plan room as is then to try and ascertain how it could all be digitized and organized.
-And, even if you go to an all-digital library of files, will the team even use it?
+And, even if you go to an all-digital library of files, will the facility management team even use it?
 Will they just revert to perusing the stick drawings and rolls to find what they need?
 Will the investment be worth it in the end?
 What time and cost savings will be realized?

 These are the common objections we hear when we work with Facilities teams.
 And trust me, you should be concerned.
 Going to an all-digital library won’t fix the problem.
 In fact, I would recommend that you don’t scan your drawings.
 Don’t waste those funds to digitize if you also don’t have a plan for “how” those drawings will be accessed and organized.
 Think of the deferred maintenance or system replacements that could be accomplished instead.
 Maybe you could hire another technician to help get caught up on the work orders and finally shift towards more of a preventative focus.
 Or, you could go ahead and hire that admin assistant to help keep this room in order and develop a check-out system for the drawings.